main colors

 Dr. Sessler’s administrative work includes two stints as acting-chair of the Department of Anesthesiology at the University of Louisville.
 He was also Vice-dean and Associate Vice President for Health Affairs at the University of Louisville, giving him responsibility for research throughout the Health Sciences Campus.
 During his five years at the University of Louisville, NIH funding to the Schools of Medicine, Dentistry, and Nursing each more than quadrupled.

-Dr. Sessler has published a book on therapeutic hypothermia and 475 full research papers on various aspects of anesthesia, surgery, and perioperative outcomes; 150 of his papers are in Anesthesiology, and a dozen were in Lancet, the New England Journal of Medicine, or the British Medical Journal.
+Dr. Sessler has published a book on therapeutic hypothermia and more than 625 full research papers on various aspects of anesthesia, surgery, and perioperative outcomes; almost 200 of his papers are in Anesthesiology, and a dozen were in the New England Journal of Medicine or Lancet.

-Dr. Sessler's has trained more than 75 research fellows, four of whom subsequently chaired anesthesia departments.
-He has given invited lectures at 300 institutions, and has total grant support of $30 million, mostly from peer-reviewed ources.
+Dr. Sessler's has trained more than 100 research fellows, five of whom subsequently chaired anesthesia departments.
+He has given invited lectures at 300 institutions, and has total grant support of $35 million.
 Dr. Sessler has received more than a dozen prizes and honors, including a Fulbright Award and the 2002 American Society of Anesthesiology Excellence in Research award.

 Vice-chair: Andrea Kurz, M.D.

 Andrea Kurz, M.D. attended the University of Vienna School of Medicine (1983-1987), and completed an anesthesia residency and fellowship at the University of Vienna (1987-1993).
 She was then a research fellow in the Outcomes Research Group Laboratory in San Francisco and an Associate Professor in the Department of Anesthesia and Critical Care at the University of California in San Francisco (1993-1996).
 Subsequently, she was Professor of Anesthesia in the Department of Anesthesia and General Intensive Care at the University of Vienna.
 Dr. Kurz was an Associate Professor of Anesthesia at Washington University in St. Louis for four years (1999-2003) where she directed the Department of Anesthesia Clinical Research Center.
 She subsequently chaired the Department of Anesthesiology at the University of Bern for four years (2003-2007), a period of extrodinary research productivity for the Department.
-Dr. Kurz is now Vice-chair, Department of Outcomes Research at the Cleveland Clinic.
+Dr. Kurz is now Vice-chair of the Department of Outcomes Research and Chair of the Department of General Anesthesiology at the Cleveland Clinic.

 Other Physician Staff

-Eight other physicians are training as research fellows and we four graduate students are also training in Outcomes Research.
+Sixteen other physicians are training as research fellows, and five graduate students are training in Outcomes Research.
 The Department also typically hosts several rotating residents and medical students.

 Information Management